When: 28th August 2025

 Title: Who owns research?
 Shifting Power to the Communities

-Ms. Rituu Nanda, a passionate advocate for community-led change, will lead the conversation for the first session in the series titled, “Who truly owns research?”
-Ms Nanda and her partners will explore the different aspects of community-led research and the pivotal role communities play in enriching equitable research.
+Ms. Rituu B Nanda, a passionate advocate for community-led change and a valued member of our Public Advisory Board, led the conversation with her partners and highlighted the different aspects of community-led research along with the pivotal role communities play in enriching equitable research.

 Thematic Focus

 The objective of the Voice of Practice series is to foster understanding, collaboration, and learning among participants to foster community-led research in an inclusive manner.
-The inaugral session of the series will focus on the following four key thematic areas:
+The inaugural session of the series focused on the following four key thematic areas:

 - Insights into how communities can move from just participants to co-creators of knowledge